Association of Anaesthetists > Home > Education & events > Resident Doctors Conference 2025 > Anaesthesia history prize

 download637086382725449734

-The Association of Anaesthetists (the Association) and the History of Anaesthesia Society will offer a cash prize to a trainee or medical student member of the Association for an original essay of 4000-6000 words on a topic related to the history of anaesthesia, intensive care or pain management.
+The Association of Anaesthetists (the Association) and the History of Anaesthesia Society will offer a cash prize to a resident anaesthetist or medical student member of the Association for an original essay of 4000-6000 words on a topic related to the history of anaesthesia, intensive care or pain management.

 Submit your essay now